 Created by John Lawrence

-JOEY SAPPHIRE is yet another of John Lawrence's Big Apple-based eye.
-He only made one appearance, as far as I can tell, in the long-defunct pulp magazine New Detective, but it was an impressive, over-the-top debut.
-As Francis M. Nevins says in the Winter 1992 issue of The Armchair Detective, "I can't think of a single P.I. in fiction who plays as dirty as this one."
+JOEY SAPHIR is yet another of John Lawrence‘s Big Apple-based eyes.
+He only made a few appearances, as far as I can tell, in the now long-defunct pulp magazine New Detective, but they were impressively over-the-top.
+As Francis M. Nevins says in the Winter 1992 issue of The Armchair Detective, “I can’t think of a single P.I. in fiction who plays as dirty as this one.”

-Yep, on the outside, Joey appears to be a well-dressed, if rather short gent, but don't let his looks deceive you.
-He's about as cold-blooded, ruthless and corrupt as you can get.
-He plays hard, and he plays dirty, and he doesn't care who gets hurt, or even riddled with bullets.
-It's just not a nice world Joey lives in.
+On the outside, Joey appears to be a well-dressed, if rather short gent.
+But don’t let his lack of stature deceive you–he’s a former jock, the “smallest Big Ten football player ever,” and he’s about as cold-blooded, ruthless and corrupt as you can get.
+This agency op for Paramount Liability plays hard, and he plays dirty, and he doesn’t care who gets hurt, or even riddled with bullets.
+It’s just not a nice world Joey lives in.

 In “Body in Waiting,” which appeared in the July 1948 issue, he’s trying to track down the murderer of fellow gumshoe and pal Danny Dean.
 Along the way, Joey has his hand cooked on an electric stove by two goons and he himself sets up an innocent man to be murdered.
 And somewhere in there, he finds the time to rip the lid off nearby Danvers City.

 All in a day’s work, right?

 And it’s all told in Lawrence’s typical overblown, overwrought, over-boiled snap-crackle-pop prose style, full of crooked heroes, fierce gun battles, and plot holes as big as all git out.
 But it moves, man.